edamontology/edamontologyDocs/technical_details.rst

 .. note::
    EDAM topics are conceptually very broad categories with no clearly defined borders between each other: the notion of placeholder and concrete concepts doesn't apply!

-Placholder concepts
+Placeholder concepts
 ^^^^^^^^^^^^^^^^^^^
 - **Operation placeholders** include high-level (abstract) operations *e.g.* *Analysis*, *Prediction and recognition*, and sometimes variants *e.g.* *Sequence analysis*.

-  - all Tier 1 (children of `Operation <http://edamontology.org/data_0004>`_) and some Tier 2 operations are placholders
+  - all Tier 1 (children of `Operation <http://edamontology.org/data_0004>`_) and some Tier 2 operations are placeholders

 - **Data placeholders** include: